• Skip to primary navigation

 Uncooked tri tip steak on cutting board with salt, pepper, and olive oil around

-You can smoke up an already seasoned steak or if you can find one not seasoned, let's season it and smoke it up!
+You can smoke an already seasoned steak or if you can find one not seasoned, let's season it and smoke it up!

 The smoker